MaskoFortwana/CyberArk-WebConnect/Final-Integration-Report.md

 **✅ ALL VALIDATION CRITERIA HAVE BEEN SUCCESSFULLY MET**

-The ChromeConnect DLL extraction solution is **READY FOR PRODUCTION DEPLOYMENT**.
+The WebConnect DLL extraction solution is **READY FOR PRODUCTION DEPLOYMENT**.

 ### Summary of Achievements:
 1. ✅ DLL extraction configured for AppLocker compatibility